prisma-collective/docs/docs/Methodologies/communities of practice.md

 see the preliminary [[budget allocation]] for more context.

-both streams of financial capital flows are being circulated in service to activating and making visible the multiple forms of value creation and exchange occurrent in the thriving of regenerative community. these events, developed in partnership with regional hubs and their [[communities of place]], aim to be a catalytic agent for self-expression of place-sourced practices being developed and applied in alignment with increasing orders of bioregional wealth. such action-learning intensives, forming as an event, comprise of:
+both streams of financial capital flows are being circulated in service to activating and making visible the multiple forms of value creation and exchange occurrent in the thriving of regenerative community. these events, developed in partnership with regional hubs and their [[communities of place]], aim to be a catalytic agent for self-expression of place-sourced practices being developed and applied in alignment with increasing orders of bioregional wealth. such action-learning intensives, their body taking shape as an event, comprise of:

 - **SYSTEMS:** systems of place and systems of endeavour/ intervention, such as
 	- knowledge commoning